casistack/mcp-atlassian/aitestplan.md

 3. Results must be in the exact format the AI expects
 4. All edge cases must be tested
 5. Real data from Confluence/Jira is used for testing
+6. Make sure you are using the actual method in our code base this way we will know if theres an issue.

 ### Success Criteria
 - Tool functions exactly as documented